AdBlock Detected!

 Group By

-FROM "table_name" GROUP BY "column_name1"; More than one column can be specified in the GROUP BY clause, and more than one function can be included.
+SyntaxThe syntax for GROUP BY is, More than one column can be specified in the GROUP BY clause, and more than one function can be included.
 GROUP BY is a command that can trip up many beginners, as it is often possible to have a SQL statement with the correct GROUP BY syntax, yet get the wrong results.
 A good rule of thumb when using GROUP BY is to include all the non-aggregate function columns in the SELECT statement in the GROUP BY clause.
 ExamplesWe use the following table for our examples.
 Table Store_Information

 Example 1: GROUP BY a single columnWe want to find total sales for each store.
-To do so, we would key in, SELECT Store_Name, SUM(Sales)
+To do so, we would key in, Result:

 Example 2: GROUP BY multiple columnsIn Example 1, there is only one column associated with GROUP BY.
 It is possible to have two or more columns associated with GROUP BY.
 We want to find total sales for each product at each store.
-To do so, we would key in, SELECT Store_Name, Product_ID, SUM(Sales)
+To do so, we would key in, Result:

 Example 3: GROUP BY multiple columns and multiple functionsWe want to find total sales and the average sales for each product at each store.
-To do so, we would key in, SELECT Store_Name, Product_ID, SUM(Sales), AVG(Sales)
+To do so, we would key in, Result:

 ExercisesFor these exercises, assume we have a table called Region_Sales with the following data: Table Region_Sales